Time Spent Using Smartphones (2023 Statistics)

 Time Spent Using Smartphones by Region

-Data from Q3 2021, shows that citizens of the Philippines spend over 5 hours 30 minutes per day on their smartphones.
+Data from Q3 2023, shows that Filipinos spend over 5 hours 20 minutes per day on their smartphones.

 Here’s the full breakdown of each nation’s daily smartphone use in hours and minutes: